 2. Protein substance smoke residue – Chicken, beef and other proteins when burned make a greasy mess all over.
 Cleaning these residues takes training and understanding of protein burn cleaning.

 3. Synthetic substance smoke residue – To put in simply, any type of plastic or derivative of plastic when burned becomes very smeary to the touch.
 Again cleaning these types of fire damage residues are complicated and needs specialized training to do correctly.
-Call Above & Beyond Restoration to assist you in fire damage clean up.
+Call Above & Beyond Restoration and/or Above & Beyond Construction to assist you in fire damage clean up.

 Q. How can we safely inspect our house after fire damage?